5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 # Getting started
 *This guide requires knowledge of Linux, PHP, PostgreSQL.
 There is no proper error reporting.
-I'm not responsible in any way if you screw it up!*
+I'm not responsible in any way if you screw it up!
+WhatsApp might even block your account, I can't tell.*

 ## Requirements